 Features of potential financial products

-The support under the Sustainable Infrastructure window shall offer senior and subordinated financing in the form of debt, guarantees, any other forms of funding or [credit enhancement], quasi-equity and equity financing.
+The support under the Sustainable Infrastructure window shall offer senior and subordinated financing in the form of debt, guarantees, any other forms of funding or credit enhancement, quasi-equity and equity financing.
 It shall aim at facilitating access to eligible project and corporate finance.
-The financial products shall be available horizontally to the different areas covered by the policy window or could be dedicated to specific policy priorities including under thematic financial products.
+The financial products shall be available horizontally to the different areas covered by this policy window or can be dedicated to specific policy priorities including under thematic financial products.

-Financial products shall be developed according to market needs and policy prioritization.
+Financial products shall be developed according to policy prioritization and market needs.

 Financial intermediaries to be involved

-Support shall be offered either directly to final recipients or indirectly through financial intermediaries.
-Indirect support shall be provided via financial intermediaries that enter into (sub-)operations to finance final recipients complying with predefined eligibility and exclusion criteria.

 a) For debt financing:

-Any type of financial intermediary, including National Promotional Banks or Institutions and other publicly owned intermediaries, which in full compliance with applicable national and EU-legislation is able to provide financing in the sectors covered by the Sustainable Infrastructure window, and is able to comply with the relevant requirements of the Financial Regulation, may apply.
+Any type of financial intermediary, including National Promotional Banks or Institutions and other publicly owned intermediaries, commercial banks, guarantee societies, and leasing companies, which is able to provide financing in the areas covered by the Sustainable Infrastructure window in full compliance with applicable national and EU-legislation and with the relevant requirements of the Financial Regulation, may apply.

-The entities abovemay also provide technical assistance and capacity-building support to final recipients including under the InvestEU Advisory Hub or may benefit from it.
+These financial intermediaries may also provide technical assistance and capacity-building support to final recipients including under the InvestEU Advisory Hub or may benefit from it.

 b) For equity financing:

-Public or private financial intermediaries, or entities to be incorporated, funds-of-funds, private equity funds, VC funds, that undertake risk-capital investments by providing investments in equity, quasi-equity, hybrid debt-equity and other forms of mezzanine finance to promoters, business and other eligible recipients, and are in full compliance with applicable national and EU-legislation, may apply.
+Public or private financial intermediaries, or entities to be incorporated, funds-of-funds, private equity funds, VC funds, co-investment vehicles, that undertake risk-capital investments by providing investments in equity, quasi-equity, hybrid debt-equity and other forms of mezzanine finance to promoters, business and other eligible final recipients, that are in full compliance with applicable national and EU-legislation and with the relevant requirement of the Financial Regulation, may apply.

-The managers, advisors or other similar entities of such intermediaries (including first time managers or advisors) shall demonstrate the capacity and skills to undertake such investments in the area under the Sustainable Infrastructure window, the ability to fundraise and attract private capital, and the capability to produce returns, which would attract more private investments into this asset class.
-Such intermediaries must also be able to comply with the relevant requirements of the Financial Regulation.
-The entities above may also be providing technical assistance or may benefit from it to build the required capacity and skills.
+The managers, advisors or other similar persons of such intermediaries (including first time managers or advisors) shall demonstrate the capacity and skills to undertake such investments in the areas in which they intend to invest under the Sustainable Infrastructure window, the ability to fundraise and attract private capital, and the capability to produce returns, which would attract more private investments into this asset class.

-c) For debt and equity financing: Financial intermediaries may include, amongst others, National Promotional Banks and other national or regional promotional institutions, guarantee societies, leasing companies, funds-of-funds, private equity funds, VC funds, funds providing tailored-made debt financing solutions, crowdlending platforms, special-purpose vehicles, co-investment funds or schemes.
+These financial intermediaries may also provide technical assistance, including under the InvestEU Advisory Hub, or may benefit from it to build the required capacity and skills.

 Final recipients targeted

-The focus of the Sustainable Infrastructure window is to support investment in infrastructure and related equipment promoted inter alia by:
+The focus of the Sustainable Infrastructure window is to support investment in infrastructure and related equipment promoted, inter alia, by:

 stand-alone promoters;